Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

-A Protected Resource under this profile SHOULD if verify if the client is the Authorized party (AZP) when client authentications is used.
+A Protected Resource under this profile SHOULD verify if the client is the Authorized party (azp) when client authentication is used.
 See section Advanced OAuth Security Options as well.

 /iGov-NL

-**rationale to be provided by:**
+**rationale to be provided by: Remco Schaar**

-**reference to rationale:**
+**reference to rationale: Detailed rationale 8**

 ## 1.6.1 Proof of Possession Tokens